 That was the last Fred saw and heard before the entrance sealed shut.
 Bea shook her head.
 "The nerve of some people," she scoffed.
 "Already acts like he owns us, dragging us in, spouting all that grease.
 Though I must admit, he has good taste in pastry selections."

 Fred smiled lightly, patting her atop her head for a job well done, but he could not unhear the echo of Scorpius' last words.

 I wanted to show this side of Bea as a bit of surprise :) Airheaded as she may seem, there is quite a lot going on in her noggin.
 Alas, it looks like our Fred and Bea have got some divided opinions!

 Coming up: The Good, the Bad, and the Rose; Albus the Hufflepuff; Scorpius the Smarmy

 "Snoopy boopy is what you are," Bea muttered.
-She took his bribe that lay on her table and thrust it back at him.
+Taking his sugary bribe from her table, she thrust it back at him.
 "Mind your own business, Malfoy.
 I mean that in two ways."

 "What, dropped the ditzy act already?"
 He tossed the cake from hand to hand.
 "Fine.
 Don't take my presents.
 Can't say I won't cause some trouble instead."